svtk/AtomicKotlinCourse/Introduction to Objects/Exceptions/Exercise 4/task.md

 clicking on it in the stacktrace.
 Run `Task.kt` to see the stacktrace and navigate to different lines.

-You can also analyze the stacktrace copied from another place, like a bug tracker.
+You can also analyze the stacktrace copied from another place, such as a bug tracker.
 Copy the following stacktrace and call the action
 <span class="control">`Analyze stacktrace`</span>: